An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Introduction

 \section{Introduction}

 Given the enormous scale and impact of human interactions on social media, it is critical to study the collective dynamics that arise in these systems~\cite{bak2021}.
 Content on social media can take many forms, including scientific facts, other forms of information, hyperlinks to Web pages, pictures, memes, and misinformation and disinformation~\cite{guille2013information,kumpel2015,muhammed2022}.
-Once created, content can then be magnified by human users, bots, and other accounts, creating an online ecosystem that is filled with much misinformation and disinformation \cite{starbird2019,yang2023}, even with intentions to share only accurate information~\cite{pennycook2021}.
+Once created, content can then be magnified by human users, bots, and other accounts, creating an online ecosystem that is filled with {misinformation, disinformation, and ``echo chambers"}~\cite{friggeri2014,starbird2019,yang2023,buitrago2024,echo2024}, even with intentions to share only accurate information~\cite{pennycook2021}.
 Content sharing by people is ubiquitous and important for social connection, and such sharing can help create and reinforce shared understanding~\cite{baek2023}.
-Most content does not spread to many people, but a small proportion of online content spreads very far (i.e., it can ``go viral'') in large content-spreading cascades \cite{goel2016structural,juul2022}.
-A variety of other social phenomena, including emotions and behaviors, can spread analogously as ``social contagions'' on networks \cite{aral2009,christakis2013,borge2013,yu2020,prollochs2021}.
+Most content does not spread to many people, but some online content {does spread} very far (i.e., it can ``go viral'') in large content-spreading cascades \cite{goel2016structural,juul2022}.
+A variety of other social phenomena, including emotions and behaviors, can {also spread} as ``social contagions'' on networks \cite{aral2009,christakis2013,borge2013,yu2020,prollochs2021}.

 When a piece of misinformation or disinformation spreads very widely, it has become reasonably common to state that there is an \emph{infodemic} \cite{eysenbach2002,briand2021,zielinski2021}.
-The World Health Organization (WHO) gives a much more specific definition of the term ``infodemic" (a portmanteau of the words ``information" and ``epidemic") in the context of infectious diseases \cite{who-infodemic,infodemic-agenda}: ``An infodemic is too much information including false or misleading information in digital and physical environments during a disease outbreak."
-Using both the rigid WHO definition and the looser notion of particularly low-quality content going viral, the COVID-19 pandemic has also been an infodemic \cite{zarocostas2020,cinelli2020,gallotti2020}.
-Analogously to the spread of infectious diseases ``superspreader" social-media accounts have played an important role in the COVID-19 infodemic \cite{yang2021}.
+The World Health Organization (WHO) gives a much more specific definition of the term ``infodemic" ({which is} a portmanteau of the words ``information" and ``epidemic") in the context of infectious diseases \cite{who-infodemic,infodemic-agenda}: ``An infodemic is too much information including false or misleading information in digital and physical environments during a disease outbreak."
+Using both the rigid WHO definition and the looser notion of particularly low-quality content going viral, {it is recognized widely that the COVID-19 pandemic has had an accompanying infodemic} \cite{zarocostas2020,cinelli2020,gallotti2020}.
+Analogously to the spread of infectious diseases, ``superspreader" social-media accounts have played an important role in the COVID-19 infodemic \cite{yang2021}.